 Online permit system

-An Online Electrical Permitting system came into operation in 2012.
+An Online Electrical Permitting system is in effect.
 With this system, electrical contractors can apply and pay for a new electrical permit (both residential and commercial), as well as book inspections.

 Electrical contractors can learn more about using the online permitting system by downloading the Electrical Online Manual.